rubaabukhurma/EvoloPy-FS/README.md

 open-source nature-inspired optimization framework in python for feature selection.
 In Evolutionary Machine Learning Techniques, pages 131–173.
 Springer, 2020.

--Khurma, Ruba Abu, Ibrahim Aljarah, and Ahmad Sharieh.
+- Khurma, Ruba Abu, Ibrahim Aljarah, and Ahmad Sharieh.
 "An Efficient Moth Flame Optimization Algorithm using Chaotic Maps for Feature Selection in the Medical Applications."

 - Hossam Faris, Ibrahim Aljarah, Sayedali Mirjalili, Pedro Castillo, and J.J Merelo.
 "EvoloPy: An Open-source Nature-inspired Optimization Framework in Python".
 In Proceedings of the 8th International Joint Conference on Computational Intelligence - Volume 3: ECTA,ISBN 978-989-758-201-1, pages 171-177.